dombrant/100-days-of-code/r1-log.md

 ### R1D49 (February 21st, 2018)
 Today I watched and coded along to the first 20 minutes of Brad Traversy's [AJAX Crash Course](https://youtu.be/82hnvUYY6QA).
 I learned about how an AJAX goes through five different state changes when a request is made.

+### R1D50 (February 22nd, 2018)
+50 days!
+I'm halfway there!
+Today I made some progress on Brad Traversy's [AJAX Crash Course](https://youtu.be/82hnvUYY6QA).
+I finished the part using the GitHub API, which felt really cool even though it was very simple.
+The last part of the video is about working with a PHP file.
+I plan on watching the rest but I'm not sure if I'm going to code along to it.